Home » Courses » A Level French

 WHY CHOOSE THIS COURSE?

 This course will enable you to develop all four language skills: speaking, reading, listening, and writing through a wide range of materials, both inside and outside the classroom.
 In addition to the topics, you will study a film and a novel, both of which tie in usefully with other themes across the two years.
-All of this information from the classroom will be reinforced in homework and also during individual weekly conversation sessions with our French language assistant, which really embeds what you have learned and improves your confidence in speaking.
+All of this information from the classroom will be reinforced in homework and also during weekly conversation sessions with our French language assistant, which really embeds what you have learned and improves your confidence in speaking.
 You will delve into a variety of topics which really give you an inroad into French-speaking culture, history, and life.

 You will learn vocabulary based on these topic areas as well as grammar rules, which will enable you to make sense of and use the language accurately.
 You will use a wide range of materials and have access to additional books, films, TV programmes and digital resources through the college intranet and learning resource centres.